TeamLumi/luminescent-team/docs2/intro.md

 slug: /
 ---

+# Re:Illuminated Platinum

 # PLACEHOLDER FOR RE:LUMI

-# Luminescent Platinum

 Luminescent Platinum is a romhack for Pokemon Brilliant Diamond based on [Drayano's Renegade Platinum](https://pokehacking.com/fangames/renegade-platinum/).
 These documents are all about this mod; if you want to learn about ROM Hacking to make your own mod, check out the **ROM Hacking** tab and join the Discord.